Vulcan Value Partners Small Cap Fund

 Fund Description

-Once the Fund owns a company, the Fund will not necessarily sell it just because it has grown to a size that the Fund would not consider to be small cap.
-A core position in the Fund is generally approximately 5% of the Fund’s portfolio, so that theoretically the Fund would seek to hold about 20 companies, spread across various industries.
-Because it is rare that the Fund would find exactly 20 companies meeting its investment guidelines, allocations will vary with the price to value ratio of specific companies.
-The Fund may invest in positions as small as less than 1% when price to value ratios are higher.
-The Fund generally will not invest in any business that is trading above the Fund’s estimate of its fair value.
-Most of these securities are listed on the major securities exchanges.
-The Fund may invest up to 30% of net assets in publicly traded foreign securities which may consist in whole or in part of securities of issuers in emerging markets.
-The Fund may hold up to 15% of net assets in illiquid securities.
-If investments meeting the Fund’s criteria are not available, the Fund may invest the Fund’s assets temporarily in obligations of the U.S. government and its agencies, or in other money market instruments.
+A core Fund position is generally approximately 5% of the Fund’s portfolio, so that theoretically the Fund would seek to hold about 20 companies, spread across various industries.
+Because it is rare that the Adviser would find exactly 20 companies meeting the Fund’s investment guidelines, allocations will vary with the price to value ratio of specific companies.
+The Adviser may invest in positions as small as less than 1% of the Fund’s portfolio when price to value ratios are higher.
+The Adviser generally will not invest the Fund’s assets in any business that is trading above the Adviser’s estimate of the business’s fair value.
+The Adviser may invest up to 30% of the Fund’s net assets in publicly traded foreign securities which may consist in whole or in part of securities of issuers in emerging markets.
+The Adviser may subject the Fund to Currency Risk when it invests in securities denominated in, or which receive revenues in, non-U.S. currencies.
+If investments meeting the Fund’s criteria are not available, the Adviser may invest the Fund’s assets temporarily in obligations of the U.S. government and its agencies, or in other money market instruments.
 The Fund is non-diversified, which means that it may take a more focused approach to investing.

 VVISX - Performance